Topl/tips/TIP-0001/README.md

 ### TIP Components and format

+Each TIP must include the following sections and be filled out properly to be considered.

 | Section                 | Description                                                                                                                                                                                                                                                                                              |
 | ----------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | Preamble                | A header containing metadata pertaining to the TIP.                                                                                                                                                                                                                                                      |